 2. Install WooCommerce: Now the next step is to install the WooCommerce plugin on your site.
 There are many other plugins available for e-Commerce such as WP eCommerce, Easy Digital Downloads, etc, but we will talk about WooCommerce.

+How to Migrate from Magento to WooCommerce?
 What are Manual Migration Steps?

 This is the simple method of migrating the site from Magento to WordPress is to use the .csv file for the migration purpose.
 To apply this method, you need to make a .csv file of the products, customers, orders available on your Magento store and then import the .csv file to WordPress(WooCommerce).

 Magento to woocommerce migration can be done in a semi-automated way as follows:

 Step 1: Purchase the WooCommerce Import Suite